Four organisational strategies for study success

 One of the best ways to keep yourself on track with your studies is to create an accountability network.
 Share your study calendar with your spouse, your employer, and your family.
 Ask the people in your household to check in with you to ensure that you’re getting everything done.
 If you can keep everyone updated on your goals, they’ll be prepared to provide the support you need during stressful times.

 In addition, get to know your colleagues in your course.
-Even if you’re taking online postgraduate courses, holding a study group face-to-face or having online discussions about major assignments can help keep everyone motivated.
+Even as an online postgraduate student, holding a study group face-to-face or having online discussions about major assignments can help keep everyone motivated.

 Connect with support services